linux-test-project/ltp/lib/README.md

 - While the test results are, by the design, propagated to the test library we may still miss a child that gets killed by a signal or exits unexpectedly.

-The test writer should, because of this, take care for reaping these proceses properly, in most cases this could be simply done by calling tst\_reap\_children() to collect and dissect deceased.
+The test writer should, because of this, take care of reaping these processes properly, in most cases this could be simply done by calling tst\_reap\_children() to collect and dissect deceased.

 Also note that tst\_brk() does exit only the current process, so if a child